 - Notice that with this technique the elements are moved to the child board, but you remain on the board where the parent element resides.
 You lose this ability to move elements to another element's child board if you change to a Grid view while you are on the child board. - 3.
 Add as many planning elements to the board as you need and enter their names, details, and metric values as needed. - 4.
-Continue to build the hierarchy by hovering over one of the child elements, clicking and adding the next level of child elements to it. - Click in the top left corner of the page to navigate back up through the hierarchy.
+Continue to build the hierarchy by hovering over one of the child elements, clicking > and adding the next level of child elements to it.

+Click to navigate back up through the hierarchy.